PlutonusHD/Trio/README.md

     </p>
 </div>

+**This is the development version of Trio, I highly recommend you check out the master branch instead!**

 ## About
 Trio is a powerful Discord bot built on the [Discord.js](https://discord.js.org/) module.
 Trio has some pretty awesome features too: